dotnet/interactive/README.md

-# .NET Interactive
+# .NET Interactive and Polyglot Notebooks

+## 🚨Polyglot Notebooks will be deprecated March 27th, 2026

+## 🚨.NET Interactive will be deprecated April 24th, 2026

-## 🚨Polyglot Notebooks will be deprecated March 27th, 2026.
-For more information on Polyglot Notebooks and .NET Interactive, please read the [announcement](https://github.com/dotnet/interactive/issues/4163)
+## This repository will be archived on April 24th, 2026

+### For more information on Polyglot Notebooks and .NET Interactive, please read the [announcement](https://github.com/dotnet/interactive/issues/4163)

 ## **The following paths are no longer supported.**